KoSik-prog/x52_plugin_v2.0/README.md

 Saitek X52 PRO plugin for Microsoft Flight Simulator 2020 VER 2.0

-Your X52's LEDs will run dynamically with this plugin.
+Your X52 LED's will run dynamically with this plugin.

 what's new in ver 2.0:
-- added the ability to configure LEDs
+- added the ability to configure LED's

 Run x52_settings.exe to set up the LED's